soxueren/atsd/administration/user-authorization.md

 ### All Portals Permission

-A user group can be granted an 'All Portal' permission whereby its members are authorized to view all portals enabled in the system.
+A user group can be granted an `All Portal` permission whereby its members are authorized to view all portals enabled in the system.
 The permission to view all portals is automatically granted to users with an `ADMIN` role.

 ## Implementation Notes

--   The User's role, group membership, and entity permissions are cached while the user's session is active or until the session times out.
+The User's role, group membership, and entity permissions are cached while the user's session is active.
 The session is invalidated in case the user's authorization is changed by an administrator, in which case the user has to re-login.